nitin0002/NitinTomar/README.md

 - ScrollReveal.js
 - Slick.js

-> © 2023 Made by Nitin Tomar
+> © 2023 Made by Nitin Tomar with ❤️